BlauhausTechnology/Blauhaus.Push/README.md

 ### Device

+In Visual Studio, associate the app with the store.

 #### App.xaml.cs

-In OnLaunched, just after initializing Xamarin.Forms (ie in the bit of code that is executed if RootFrame is null), call
+In OnLaunched, just before Window.Current.Activate(), call

-await GetAReferenceTo<UwpPushNotificationHandler>().InitializeAsync();
+await AppServiceLocator.Resolve<UwpPushNotificationHandler>().InitializeAsync();

-After the above block, and before Window.Current.Activate, call

-await GetAReferenceTo<UwpPushNotificationHandler>().HandleAppLaunching(e);
+await AppServiceLocator.Resolve<UwpPushNotificationHandler>().HandleAppLaunching(e);

+#### Service registration

-* In Visual Studio, associate the app with the store.
+Register the Uwp dependencies with the Service Collection using services.AddIosPushNotifications();